Stop whatever you’re doing right now!

 Independent Fast Finisher

-Did you now you can also print this coloring sheet off in its entirety on one sheet of A4?
+Did you now you can also print this coloring sheet off in its entirety on one sheet of letter paper?
 That’s right!

-Print one copy of this amazing resource on A4 for each student.
+Print one copy of this amazing resource on letter-size for each student.
 This will give fast finishers and busy hands a quiet activity to color at their desks, completely independently.

 Use this activity as a quick concentration task to get your students back on track after a busy lunch break.